infinum/qa-handbook/Basics/Test Artifacts.md

 Examples:

-❌Title 1: Verify that the new Profile is applied by pressing the Choose from profile button, selecting a Profile from the list, and pressing Choose button
+❌ Title 1: Verify that the new Profile is applied by pressing the Choose from profile button, selecting a Profile from the list, and pressing Choose button

-✅Title 2: Verify the new profile can be applied
+✅ Title 2: Verify the new profile can be applied

-❌Title 3: Type in 123456 in the password field that has Password hint
+❌ Title 3: Type in 123456 in the password field that has Password hint

-✅Title 4: Type in an invalid password
+✅ Title 4: Type in an invalid password

-### Pre-conditions
+#### Pre-conditions

 Use pre-conditions to avoid repeating steps.